 Pancreatic Cancer Team

 Pancreatic cancer is a devastating diagnosis that affects over 55,000 people in the United States each year.
 Thankfully, recent advances and new treatment options for patients with the disease have led to a more promising outlook.
-The Gastrointestinal Cancers Program at Smilow Cancer Hospital offers patients easy access to specialized care for pancreatic cancer, including new approaches to the treatment of the disease.
-As a multispecialty program, we are dedicated to providing our patients with cutting-edge technology for the evaluation, diagnosis, and treatment of their pancreatic cancer.
+The Center for Gastrointestinal Cancers at Smilow Cancer Hospital offers patients easy access to specialized care for pancreatic cancer, including new approaches to the treatment of the disease.
+As a multispecialty Center, we are dedicated to providing our patients with cutting-edge technology for the evaluation, diagnosis, and treatment of their pancreatic cancer.

-Our program includes experts in diagnostic imaging, pathology, gastroenterology, surgical, medical, and radiation oncology, and cancer genetics.
+Our Center includes experts in diagnostic imaging, pathology, gastroenterology, surgical, medical, and radiation oncology, and cancer genetics.
 Members of the team meet regularly to discuss every case and to develop a unique, comprehensive treatment plan for each patient, in consultation with the patient’s referring physician.

 Diagnosing Pancreatic Cancer

 Pancreatic cancer often causes symptoms such as abdominal pain, weight loss, and jaundice.
 Newly onset diabetes and the presence of the BRCA1 or BRCA2 breast cancer gene have also been identified as risk factors for the disease.
 If pancreatic cancer is suspected, patients may be referred for blood tests, a CT scan, and/or an endoscopic ultrasound (EUS) to diagnose their disease.